EddieAbbondanzio/eddieabbondanz.io/content/post/XJ/unibody-rust-repair-part-4/index.md

 ---
-title: "XJ - Ass Cancer Rehab Part 4: Hooking Up The Suspension"
+title: "XJ - Unibody Rust Repair Part 4: Hooking Up The Suspension"
 date: 2020-11-20
 type: post
-featuredImage: "/post/xj/ass-cancer-rehab-part-4/images/24.jpg"
+featuredImage: "/post/xj/unibody-rust-repair-part-4/images/24.jpg"
 ---

 With the frame squared away I needed something that I could mount up the suspension to.
 The only thing holding in the rear axle at this point was the rear driveshaft and the front mounts of the leaf springs.
 ![](images/1.jpg)

 The OEM shock crossmember is nothing more than 2 pieces of 16ga steel stamped together and mine was far too rusted to save.

 I didn't want to see if I could hunt down an OEM replacement because it seems like just about every part is discontinued nowadays, thanks Mopar.
 So I decided to whip up a basic replacement.

 I found these handy shock mounts.
 ![](images/2.jpg)